-Madeline Walsh is a Senior Associate in the aged care and retirement living group at Hynes Legal.
+Madeline Walsh is a Partner in the aged care and retirement living group at Hynes Legal.

 Madeline acts for a wide range of private and not-for-profit aged care and disability services providers.
 Madeline advises providers on their legislative responsibilities, risk management, compliance issues, commercial arrangements and critical incident management.

 Madeline works actively with key stakeholders in the aged care sector to enhance her understanding of the issues that are relevant to her clients.
 She adopts a highly consultative approach to work efficiently with clients across a range of matters.